Growing chard from sowing to harvest

-Swiss chard is very easy to grow, making it a great choice for beginner gardeners.
+Swiss chard is very easy to grow, incredibly hardy, and a great choice for beginner gardeners.
 And it looks beautiful in the garden, with broad, thick stems available in colors ranging from pure white to golden yellow and even hot pink!
+Here’s how to sow, grow and enjoy a fine crop of generous chard!

 Grow chard in a sunny, open position, in moist, fertile soil.
 Seeds can be sown any time between spring and late summer.
 Scatter a general-purpose organic fertilizer on the soil one week before sowing, then rake the soil to a fine tilth.